-PAPs, mainly municipalities and local authorities (Makhatir (مخاتير)), in addition to local residents represented by local NGOs, and International NGOs were consulted on the project's environmental and social aspects (list of attendees is attached in Annex 8).
+PAPs, mainly municipalities, in addition to local residents represented by local NGOs, and International NGOs were consulted on the project's environmental and social aspects (list of attendees is attached in Annex 8).

-Two public participation meetings were arranged for Baabda.
-The first public meeting took place on August 24, 2023 at Furn el Chebak municipality, followed by a second meeting on September 4, 2003 at Hadath municipality.
+The public participation meeting was held at Zahle Municipality building on Monday August 21,2023.
 Invitations were sent by the consultant on behalf of CDR to concerned municipalities and NGOs through official letters.
 A sample of the invitation letter is attached in Annex 8.
 Invitations were sent to the concerned parties at least one week in advance from the meeting date.
-The number of attendees was 18 of which 2 were women.
+The number of attendees was 11 of which only two were woman.

-Invited local NGOs include Yasa, Mountada Sayidet el Metn el Aala and Rotary Club Baabda.
-As for international NGOs, ACTED, ANERA, and DRC were invited.
-Details in relation to invited NGOs are presented in Annex 7.
-Only Yasa attended the meeting.
+Invited local NGOs and organizations include Yasa, Abaad, Kafa.and Lost.
+Caritas was invited as well.
+As for international NGOs, ACTED, ANERA, DRC and UNHCR were invited.
+Only Caritas and UNHCR attended the meeting.

-During the meeting, attendees were informed about the project objectives, the identified natural, economic, and social resources of importance in the area, the project's possible environmental and social risks and the planned mitigation measures.

-The consultant explained as well that a multi-channeled GRM was established for REP project in Baabda Caza to register and address grievances and complaints from all project stakeholders.
-REP GRM was disseminated, and it was clarified that, for each worksite, a QR code would be affixed to the project signboard.
-This QR code will contain the project GRM information and a link to the online feedback form, and it will be in place before the commencement of work.
+During the meeting, attendees were informed about the project objectives, project design, the identified natural, economic, and social resources of importance in the area, the project's possible risks, and the planned mitigation measures.
+They were informed as well that a multichanneled GRM was established for REP project in Zahle Caza to register and address grievances and complaints from all project stakeholders.
+REP GRM was disseminated, and it was explained that for each worksite, a QR code will be added on the project sign board (which includes the project GRM and the online feedback form before the commencement of work).
 This will ensure addressing/responding to grievances and reporting to stakeholders as indicated in the ESMP (all complaints will be individually followed up).

 The discussion primarily focused on the road selection process for routine maintenance activities.
 Accordingly, the Consultant explained in details the selection process and the collaboration between the Ministry of Public Works and Transportation (MoPWT) and CDR to select the roads for routine maintenance works- MoPWT provides a list of candidate roads to CDR, who will then assess their eligibility for routine maintenance activities, with the Consultant Engineer undertaking the eligibility assessment.

-Municipalities have inquired about the project budget and have expressed their intention to submit letters requesting the inclusion of specific roads in the project's scope.
-These requests will be directed to the MoPWT.
-Notably, they have highlighted the importance of incorporating Jeser el Bacha road and the city center bridge into the scope of work.
+Municipalities expressed their intention to submit letters requesting the inclusion of specific roads in the project's scope to the MoPWT.
+Accordingly, they were assured that the Consultant engineer will assess the potential for including the requested roads.